haoningzhang1997/Image-captioning/README.md

 * The problem that Pythia model target is Image captioning.
 The `input` is the url link(or image can be local path in the Google Colab) <br>
 And also, the `output` is a series of words that describe the image.
 Like the image shown below.<br>
 ![1584068863(1)](https://user-images.githubusercontent.com/57643917/76586136-f887f180-64ad-11ea-94e6-a13fd0a7a20d.png)
+* The dataset we use is Microsoft COCO datasets and the format can be seen below:

 ### 2. Model training and prediction
 * Download repository and setup <br>